-In this paper we present and study a class of graph partitioning algorithms that reduce the size of the graph by collapsing vertices and edges, find a k-way partitioning of the smaller graph, and then uncoarsen and refine it to construct a k-way partitioning for the original graph.
-These algorithms compute a k-way partitioning of a graph G = (V, E) in O(|E|) time which is faster by a factor of $O(\log k)$ than previously proposed multilevel recursive bisection algorithms.
-A key contribution of our work is in finding a high quality and computationally inexpensive refinement algorithm that can improve upon an initial k-way partitioning.
+In this paper, we present and study a class of graph partitioning algorithms that reduces the size of the graph by collapsing vertices and edges, we find a k-way partitioning of the smaller graph, and then we uncoarsen and refine it to construct a k-way partitioning for the original graph.
+These algorithms compute a k-way partitioning of a graph G = (V, E) in O(|E|) time, which is faster by a factor of $O(\log k)$ than previously proposed multilevel recursive bisection algorithms.
+A key contribution of our work is in finding a high-quality and computationally inexpensive refinement algorithm that can improve upon an initial k-way partitioning.
 We also study the effectiveness of the overall scheme for a variety of coarsening schemes.
 We present experimental results on a large number of graphs arising in various domains including finite element methods, linear programming, VLSI, and transportation.
-Our experiments show that this new scheme produces partitions that are of comparable or better quality than those produced by the multilevel bisection algorithm, and requires substantially smaller time.
-Graphs containing up to 450000 vertices and 3300000 edges, can be partitioned in 256 domains in less than 40 seconds on a workstation, such as SGI's Challenge.
-Compared with the widely used
+Our experiments show that this new scheme produces partitions that are of comparable or better quality than those produced by the multilevel bisection algorithm and requires substantially smaller time.
+Graphs containing up to 450,000 vertices and 3,300,000 edges can be partitioned in 256 domains in less than 40 s on a workstation such as SGI's Challenge.
+Compared with the widely used multilevel spectral bisection algorithm, our new algorithm is usually two orders of magnitude faster and produces partitions with substantially smaller edge-cut. © 1998 Academic Press